 Protecting Vulnerable People

-Guardianship is “of the person”.
 Guardianship is a court-appointed service to support a person as they live in the community.
-Important decisions such as choosing living arrangements, obtaining medical treatment, supervision of care, caring for personal needs, and application for benefits are provided through PFF’s Guardianship program.
+Important decisions such as choosing living arrangements, obtaining medical treatment, supervision of care, caring for personal needs and application for benefits are provided through PFF’s Guardianship program.